BurntSushi/jiff/DESIGN.md

 from my initial vision to something that works in practice.
 Doing this on an existing datetime library with real users would be extremely difficult.

+And speaking as someone who has had folks publish _better_ versions of some of my own crates, I know what it's like to be on the other end of this.
 Sometimes you just have to start fresh.

 ## Why is there one duration type instead of two?